 Cana is an Arab village nestled in the mountains the lower Galilee.
 By Christian tradition it is the site where Jesus turned water into wine and healed a person.

-Cana is also documented as the hometown of one of Jesus’ disiciples.
-Being so, Cana is a popular pilgrimate destination for Christian tour groups.
+Cana is also documented as the hometown of one of Jesus’ Disciples.
+Being so, Cana is a popular pilgrimage destination for Christian tour groups.

 Cana in the New Testament

 According to the Gospel of John, the first recorded miracle of Jesus took place in Cana in the Galilee (John 2:11).
 Jesus, his mother and the disciples attended a wedding, but the wine was all gone before the celebrations concluded.
 To the amazement of both host and guests, Jesus made water, stored in six stone jars, into wine.
 Jesus performed another miracle at Cana, when he healed the son of a nobleman from the town of Capernaum (John 4:46-54).
 Cana was also the hometown of one of the disciples – Nathanael (also known as Bartholomew) (John 21:2).